-- Anyone familiar with the Indian culture must be familiar with the significance of classical music and classical dance forms in India.
+Anyone familiar with the Indian culture, must be familiar with the significance of the classical music and classical dance forms in India.

-- The Nritya or the dance uses facial expressions and Mudra or hand gestures, to narrate the story or to demonstrate concepts such as particular objects, weather, aspects of nature and emotions.
+The ‘Nritya’ or the dance, uses facial expressions and ’Mudra’ or the hand gestures, to narrate the story or to demonstrate concepts, such as particular objects, weather, aspects of nature and various emotions.

 - Bharatnatyam (Tamil Nadu)